broadinstitute/gpalloc/README.md

 ### Deploying the `master` branch to gpalloc-dev and gpalloc-qa

-Again, use the [gpalloc-deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/job/gpalloc-deploy/) Jenkins job for this.
+Use the [gpalloc-deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/job/gpalloc-deploy/) Jenkins job for this.
 This time, select `image=master`.
 This will deploy to _both_ gpalloc-dev and gpalloc-qa.

 ## Miscellaneous things